Green on the Green

 Walk, Run or Ride Your Bike!

-Green on the Green is a fun, educational bi-annual event featuring exhibitors from across the region offering information on everything from solar panels, energy efficiency, and green home products, to tree planting, recycling tips, composting, rain barrels, and organic landscaping.
+Green on the Green is a fun, educational event featuring exhibitors from across the region offering information on everything from solar panels, energy efficiency, and green home products, to tree planting, recycling tips, composting, rain barrels, and organic landscaping.